1994

 band until 18 months later."[6]

-(True but he also said that he had begun thinking about leaving the band during
+True, but he also said once that he had begun thinking about leaving the band

-Allegedly David and Alan told Martin that they couldn't bear Fletch's depressions
+Allegedly Dave and Alan told Martin that they couldn't bear Fletch's depressions

 Martin: "It was very difficult.
 Andy's been my closest friend since we